 Azeria is targeting these fundamental pathways via pioneer factors, the ‘foundation’ proteins of transcription factor complexes.
 Pioneer factors dictate where in the genome the transcription factors associate with DNA and what genes are regulated, and in many cases, are essential for transcription factor DNA binding.

-In its lead programme, Azeria is targeting the essential pioneer factor FOXA1, which has shown to be pivotal in the tumor development and maintenance of Estrogen receptor (ER) positive luminal breast cancer and is also thought to be critical in the development of prostate cancer.
+In its lead programme, Azeria is targeting the essential pioneer factor FOXA1, which has shown to be pivotal in the tumor development and maintenance of Estrogen receptor (ER) positive luminal breast cancer.

 Estrogen receptor (ER) is the driving and defining transcription factor in 75% of breast cancers and is currently inhibited by targeted therapies such as tamoxifen and aromatase inhibitors.